coder024/SashaktStree-Microsoft-Azure-Hackathon/README.md

 # hackathon-submission-template
 Please use this template for submitting solutions for the Microsoft Azure Women's Hackathon 2022

+# Site

+Here is the link for our site- https://coder024.github.io/Sashakt-Stree/

 # Introduction

 Sashakt Stree means <b>“Strong Woman”.</b> Our mission is <b>to educate, inspire, and empower</b> rural women.
 Our goal is to reach out to women in ever-more creative ways through technology and to make them “Sashakt” in their own ways!